 The UCLA Intercollegiate Athletic Department is accepting applications for TWO Student Video Assistant positions to begin immediately.
 Applicants MUST BE CURRENT, FULL-TIME UCLA STUDENTS.
 Duties include operating broadcast quality cameras at UCLA sporting events.
 Applicants must be energetic, hardworking, and able to lift 50 lbs.
 Flexible working hours are a must, as some work occurs on evenings and weekends.
 Some travel opportunities may be available.
 Applications will be accepted until the positions are filled.
 Please send resumes via email to Ken Norris at email@example.com.
 UCLA is an Affirmative Action/Equal Opportunity Employer.

-The University of California, Los Angeles (UCLA) is accepting applications for the position of Marketing Assistant.
-This is a contract, full-time position with a targeted salary of $27,144/year with full health benefits and membership in the UC Retirement Plan.
-Under the direct supervision of the Associate Director of Marketing, the Marketing Assistant is responsible for assisting the department's marketing, sales, promotions, and advertising for an individual sport or sports and special events surrounding UCLA athletic teams/events.
+The University of California, Los Angeles (UCLA) is accepting applications for the position of Associate Director of Marketing.
+This is a career, full-time position with a targeted salary range of $45,400 - $50,000/year with full health benefits and membership in the UC Retirement Plan.
+Under the general supervision of the Associate Athletic Director of Marketing, the Associate Director of Marketing will be involved in the department’s marketing efforts by handling the marketing, sales, promotion, and advertising for Women’s Basketball and/or assigned sports and special events surrounding UCLA athletic events.

 The University of California, Los Angeles (UCLA) is accepting applications for the position of Account Executive – Ticket Sales.
 Under the direct supervision of the Director of Outbound Sales, the Account Executive – Ticket Sales will sell Football and Men’s Basketball season tickets, mini plans, group and individual game tickets.
 Incumbent will increase ticket sales revenue by maintaining an appropriate call volume to achieve and exceed weekly, monthly and annual sales goals as set by management.
 These calls will be supplemented with email correspondence, face‐to‐face presentations and in‐arena/stadium tours.
 Incumbent will work all home games as needed, performing various ticket sales and service duties, fulfilling events, servicing groups, and prospecting new sales throughout the game.
 Performance of assigned duties and responsibilities will be subject to evaluation by the Director of Outbound Sales.